kmhofmann/selene/docs/dependencies.md

 ### Using vcpkg

+[vcpkg](https://github.com/Microsoft/vcpkg) is an excellent C++ package manager developed by Microsoft, which is very easy to use, works on Linux, macOS and Windows, and supports a large number of libraries, with well maintained package recipes.

-Install [vcpkg](https://github.com/Microsoft/vcpkg) by cloning (or updating) the repository, and running the bootstrapping script from the *vcpkg* directory:
+Install [vcpkg](https://github.com/Microsoft/vcpkg) by cloning (or updating) the repository, and running the bootstrapping script from the `vcpkg` directory:

     ./bootstrap-vcpkg.sh